-Increases breadth and accuracy of rogue, ad hoc, and spoofing detection, thus decreasing manual threat investigation by staff
+Increases the breadth and accuracy of rogue, ad hoc, and spoofing detection, thus decreasing time spent on manual threat investigation by staff

-Detects rogue devices and denial of service in non-802.11 frequencies, such as Bluetooth, radar, and microwave
+Detects rogue devices and DoS in non-802.11 frequencies, such as Bluetooth, radar, and microwave

-Auto-classifies the threat level of rogue events-based user-defined classification rules, thus reducing staff intervention
+Automatically classifies the threat level of rogue events based on user-defined classification rules, thus reducing the need for staff intervention

-Establishes if a detected rogue access point is on the customer network, thus reducing manual staff investigation to assess the threat
+Establishes whether a detected rogue access point is on the customer network, thus reducing the need for manual staff investigation to assess the threat

 Remotely disables the Ethernet port to which a rogue access point is connected, thus speeding mitigation